I'm a writer and freelance editor trying to make my way in this world. I'm a lover of cats, tea, books, science, stories, and ideas.

 The key ideas are to think about how your own life in the city can affect the rest of the city and the country, to make yourself and your life an example of how it should be, and to raise your kids to carry on the trend.
 Think about ensuring the future, and their future, and the future after that, not just about yourself and the rest of the world be damned.

-- Always tip well-- the person receiving the tip likely needs it, and you'll be remembered and get better service next time; a happy waitress is much more likely to be helpful, and there are enough angry people in a day without you adding to the mess.
+- Tip generously.
+Always tip well—the person receiving the tip likely needs it, and you'll be remembered and get better service next time; a happy waitress is much more likely to be helpful, and there are enough angry people in a day without you adding to the mess.
 Additionally, happy employees make for more stable working environments, higher quality goods and services, and more informed staff.

-- Teach through example, especially if you have kids.
+- Teach through example.
+This is especially true if you have kids.
 Kids are little sponges, and the way they see people around them acting and handling situations is the way they'll do the same as they get older; ensure that their strongest examples are good ones, and they'll grow up to care about the world and how it works.

 - They care about what happens to other people around them, and how things going on now will affect the lives of their children and their children's children.